head-gardener/spring-vault-pg-example/README.md

 # Execution order

-To confirm that the example is working:
+To confirm that the example is working just run `docker compose up` and wait until application passes its healthcheck.
+This will

-1. `docker compose up certgen` - generate Vault's certificates.
-You need to do this **before** doing anything else and only **once**.
+1. Generate certificates and truststore with in `certgen`.
-1. `docker compose up vault terraform` - start Vault and apply Terraform configuration.
+1. Launch Vault and Postgres.
-1. `docker compose up postgres app --wait` - start everything else.
-Once the `app` container passes the healthcheck Spring has connected to Postges successfully.
+1. Configure Vault with Terraform.
+1. Start Spring application and wait for its healthcheck.

 # Details